ivan-zapreev/ML-PT/README.md

     - Data wrangling
     - Preliminary analysis of the data columns
 * ``02_data_analysis.ipynb`` **(!)**
-    - In depth investigation of the data columns value
+    - In depth investigation of the data column values
     - PCA analysis and feature space visualization
     - Extracting and dumping the features
     - ***Storing the features extractor*** for use in online events classification